CORONARY BYPASS SURGERY

 All the other complications of surgery are also possible, such as infection, surgical errors and more.

-I would recommend a nutritional balancing program to unclog the arteries before even considering angioplasty.
+I would recommend a development program to unclog the arteries before even considering angioplasty.

 DO WE RECOMMEND CARDIAC CATHETERISATION?

-No. It is very dangerous, and not needed, in my view, if one is willing to follow a nutritional balancing program to correct clogged arteries.
+No. It is very dangerous, and not needed, in my view, if one is willing to follow a development program to correct clogged arteries.

 It is a medical diagnostic procedure in which the doctor places a very thin tube inside an artery and then threads it up the artery into the heart area to check for clogged arteries and other problems.